Beyond Gaza: How Yemen’s Houthis gain from attacking Red Sea ships

 Currently, the US coalition is more intent on defending ships passing through the Red Sea by intercepting Houthi attacks.
 “The US doesn’t want to escalate this crisis” either, Brew, the Eurasia Group analyst, said.
 The US has so far not fired back towards Yemen, despite the missiles flying towards the Red Sea from the Houthis.

-A change in that equation is not in the Houthis’ interests.
-“They know not to cross that line,” he said.
+“They know not to cross that line,” Brumfield said.
 The Houthis don’t want a scenario where “the United States will stop thinking of the Houthis as the unpleasant but tolerable rulers of northern Yemen and maybe actually get committed to ousting them”.